 Botlink was founded in Fargo, N.D. by military pilots and engineers with the intent to safely share the benefits of drones.
 Botlink is a cloud-based operations platform that links drones to industry in real time.
 The platform allows users to capture, process and deliver aerial imagery.
 Botlink also provides automated drone control and safety features allowing operators to remain safe and compliant with complex flight regulations.
 For more information visit: https://botlink.com/.

-ParaZero (https://parazero.com/) was founded in 2014 to accomplish a vision to enable the drone industry to realise its greatest potential.
+ParaZero (https://parazero.com/) was founded in 2014 to accomplish a vision to enable the drone industry to realize its greatest potential.
 ParaZero offers a smart and intuitive solution to enable drone industry growth by designing, developing and providing best-in-class autonomous safety systems for commercial drones.

 Cable News Network (CNN) is a global news channel and a subsidiary of AT&T's WarnerMedia.
 CNN was founded in 1980 as a 24-hour cable news channel.
 Upon its launch, CNN was the first television channel to provide 24-hour news coverage, and was the first all-news television channel in the United States.
 For more information visit: https://www.cnn.com/.